Giuseppe Verdi

-In his early operas, Verdi demonstrated a sympathy with the Risorgimento movement which sought the unification of Italy.
-He also participated briefly as an elected politician.
+In his early operas, Verdi demonstrated sympathy with the Risorgimento movement which sought the unification of Italy.
+He also served briefly as an elected politician.
 The chorus "Va, pensiero" from his early opera Nabucco (1842), and similar choruses in later operas, were much in the spirit of the unification movement, and the composer himself became esteemed as a representative of these ideals.
 An intensely private person, Verdi did not seek to ingratiate himself with popular movements.
 As he became professionally successful, he was able to reduce his operatic workload and sought to establish himself as a landowner in his native region.
+He found further fame with the three peaks of his 'middle period': Rigoletto (1851), Il trovatore and La traviata (both 1853).
 He surprised the musical world by returning, after his success with the opera Aida (1871), with three late masterpieces: his Requiem (1874), and the operas Otello (1887) and Falstaff (1893).

-His operas remain extremely popular, especially the three peaks of his 'middle period': Rigoletto, Il trovatore and La traviata.
-The bicentenary of his birth in 2013 was widely celebrated in broadcasts and performances.
+Verdi's operas remain among the most popular in the repertoire.
+In 2013, the bicentenary of his birth was widely celebrated around the world with television and radio broadcasts and live performances.

 Life

 Childhood and education

-Verdi, the first child of Carlo Giuseppe Verdi (1785–1867) and Luigia Uttini (1787–1851), was born at their home in Le Roncole, a village near Busseto, then in the Département Taro and within the borders of the First French Empire following the annexation of the Duchy of Parma and Piacenza in 1808.
+Verdi, the first child of Carlo Giuseppe Verdi and Luigia Uttini, was born at their home in Le Roncole, a village near Busseto, then in the Taro department within the borders of the First French Empire.
 The baptismal register, prepared on 11 October 1813, lists his parents Carlo and Luigia as "innkeeper" and "spinner" respectively.
 Additionally, it lists Verdi as being "born yesterday", but since days were often considered to begin at sunset, this could have meant either 9 or 10 October.
 Following his mother, Verdi always celebrated his birthday on 9 October, the day he himself believed he was born.

 Verdi had a younger sister, Giuseppa, who died aged 17 in 1833.
 She is said to have been his closest friend during childhood.
-From the age of four, Verdi was given private lessons in Latin and Italian by the village schoolmaster, Baistrocchi, and at six he attended the local school.
+From age four Verdi was given private lessons in Latin and Italian by the village schoolmaster, Baistrocchi, and at six he attended the local school.
 After learning to play the organ, he showed so much interest in music that his parents finally provided him with a spinet.
 Verdi's gift for music was already apparent by 1820–21 when he began his association with the local church, serving in the choir, acting as an altar boy for a while, and taking organ lessons.
 After Baistrocchi's death, Verdi, at the age of eight, became the official paid organist.

-The music historian Roger Parker points out that both of Verdi's parents "belonged to families of small landowners and traders, certainly not the illiterate peasants from which Verdi later liked to present himself as having emerged...
+The music historian Roger Parker points out that both of Verdi's parents belonged to families of small landowners and traders, certainly not the illiterate peasants from which Verdi later liked to present himself as having emerged...
 Carlo Verdi was energetic in furthering his son's education...something which Verdi tended to hide in later life...
-[T]he picture emerges of youthful precocity eagerly nurtured by an ambitious father and of a sustained, sophisticated and elaborate formal education."
+[T]he picture emerges of youthful precocity eagerly nurtured by an ambitious father and of a sustained, sophisticated and elaborate formal education.